Central Agricultural Zone (Russia)

 The Central Agricultural Zone is a traditional region of Russia.
 Historically it was the centre of agriculture and colonisation in the seventeenth and eighteenth centuries, and was one the most densely populated area of the Russian Empire.
 It was also the poorest.
 Before the emancipation of serfs, it was home to most of the Russian serf population, and later it was also the centre of the communal system, which contributed to the areas relative poverty compared to the rest of Russia.

 During the revolutionary years it was the centre of most agrarian violence, and later the centre of the Red Movement and Red Army during the Russian Revolution.

+In 1960, Jerome Blum defined the Central Agricultural Zone as: